How To Clean Vacuum Filters (And How Often)

 1. HEPA Filters

 HEPA filters are often considered the gold standard in vacuum cleaner filtration because they are designed to capture at least 99.97% of airborne particles including dust, pollen and microscopic allergens as small as 0.3 microns.
-This greatly improves your air quality and is beneficial for people with respiratory issues, allergies or asthma.
+This greatly improves your air quality and is beneficial for people with allergies, respiratory issues or asthma.

 2. Foam Filters

-Commonly found in most vacuum cleaners, foam filters are made of a highly porous and spongy material that helps trap large particles such as hair, dust and debris before they reach the main filtration system.
+Commonly found in most vacuum cleaners, foam filters are made of a highly porous and spongy material that helps trap large particles such as pet hair and debris before they reach the main filtration system.
 They can be washed and reused multiple times which means they are a cost-effective and environmentally friendly option.

 3. Paper Filters